Burial Insurance On Disability: Unlocking Premier Coverage

 Being able to accomplish the five activities of daily living (ADL) on your own is also required by every company to get immediate coverage.
 If you cannot do the following on your own, there will be a 2-year waiting period.

 Coverage is available with a cancer diagnosis.
 The plan structure and price will vary depending on whether you are in remission or currently receiving treatment.

-Most insurance companies will look back 2 to 4 years for cancer treatment.
-If you are currently receiving cancer treatment, the best option is to find a highly rated guaranteed acceptance plan.
+Most insurance companies will look back 2 – 4 years for cancer treatment.
+If you currently receive cancer treatment, finding a highly rated guaranteed acceptance plan is the best option.

 A plan with guaranteed coverage will ask no medical questions but implement a 2-year waiting period before the full death benefit is available to the beneficiary.

 If you have had circulatory or heart surgery, immediate coverage is available if it has been over 2 years since the procedure.
 Some insurance companies will provide coverage with no waiting period after 12 months.

 Immediate coverage is available from numerous final expense insurance companies for seniors with controlled diabetes.
 However, this changes if the applicant has had complications of diabetes.